Today’s Wonder of the Day was inspired by Ashlin. Ashlin Wonders, “How do grills work” Thanks for WONDERing with us, Ashlin!

-If you’re camping, you will probably rely upon a campfire as your heat source.
-Roasting hot dogs over an open flame is easy enough, but what if you want to cook hamburgers, boil water or bake potatoes?
+If you’re camping, you will probably rely on a campfire as your heat source.
+Roasting hot dogs over an open flame is easy enough.
+If you want to bake potatoes, just wrap them in aluminum foil.
+Then, tuck them into the hot coals of the fire.

+But what if you want to cook hamburgers, or boil water?
 If you have a metal grate, you can easily cook hamburgers over an open campfire.
 You could also set a pot of water on the grate to boil water for coffee or hot cocoa.
-If you want to bake potatoes, you can wrap them in aluminum foil and tuck them into the hot coals of the fire.
 Just be careful!
 Make sure your outdoor cooking is supervised by an adult!

 Fresh vegetables, for example, can be easily roasted on a grill or over a campfire.
 With a pot of boiling water, you can even make many types of pasta dishes.
 And, if you’re a fan of s’mores, you know that tasty desserts are always a possibility!

 If you have, then you know what we’re talking about!
 The smell of frying bacon can bring the most sleepy camper out of the sleeping bag and over to the campfire.
-The cool, crisp air of an early morning, combined with the salty crunch of a piece of fried bacon, can make any camping trip extra special!
+The cool, crisp air of an early morning, combined with the salty crunch of a piece of fried bacon, can make any trip extra special!